32 YEAR HISTORY

 The world’s first Tilapia producer to certify for both the ASC and BAP Tilapia standards for responsible Tilapia farming

-Across Indonesia, there are often rural areas that are larger than cities, called “regencies.”
-The use of this term inspired the founder to call the business Regal Springs, with the Springs name derived from the Wunut Hatchery location, which was served by natural water springs. (“Umbul Doyo” means Water Springs in Bahasa.)
+Across Indonesia, governmental administrative districts are called regencies.
+The use of the ‘regencies’ term inspired the founder to call the business “Regal Springs,” with the “Springs’ part of the name being derived from the Wunut hatchery location, which was served by natural water springs (‘Umbul Doyo’ means Water Springs in Indonesian Bahasa).

-In 2008 we started our Regal Springs Mexico farming and processing operations in the Chiapas region, an area with low employment opportunities but blessed with natural lakes that meet our strict fish-farming criteria.
+In 2008 we started our Regal Springs Mexico farming and processing operations in the Chiapas region, an area with low employment opportunities but blessed with natural lakes that meet our strict fish farming criteria.

-Today, Tilapia has gone from a virtually unknown fish in the USA to the 4th-most-consumed seafood item after shrimp, salmon and tuna.
+Today, Tilapia has gone from a virtually unknown fish in the USA to the 4th-most-consumed seafood item after Shrimp, Salmon and Tuna.

 In 2016, Regal Springs was acquired by the Golden Springs Group, a life sciences business.
-Golden Springs is committed to support and drive Regal Springs with know-how from the life sciences sectors and drive Regal Springs growth.
+Golden Springs is committed to support Regal Springs with know-how from the life sciences sectors and drive Regal Springs growth.

-In 2018, Regal Springs has been busy integrating the business globally and launched the REGAL SPRINGS WE CARE Integrated Sustainability Plan across the business.
+In 2018, Regal Springs has been busy integrating the business globally and launched the Regal Springs WE CARE Integrated Sustainability Plan across the business.